-My first solo show in Los Angeles was in 1987, and by 1989 the Landscape had emerged as my life’s work.
-These landscapes were initially informed by the Symbolist school; works by Redon, Ryder, Blake and Whistler as well as 13th century Alchemist prints guided me.
-Their imagery, along with the writings of Rudolf Steiner and Madame Blavatsky, formed the narrative within these paintings - an effort to create a dialogue between the sacred and the corporeal.
-These works were suggestive and minimal, and were used as a counter point to the imagery of the Alchemist sacred geometries that hovered above them.
+My first solo show in Los Angeles was in 1987 where my figurative work was presented.
+By 1989 the Landscape emerged and became my focus for the next 31 years.
+These landscapes were initially informed by the Symbolist school.
+Works by Redon, Ryder, Blake, and Whistler, as well as 13th century Alchemist prints guided me.
+Their imagery, along with the writings of Rudolf Steiner and Madame Blavatsky, formed the narrative for the work.
+These early landscapes with the etched sacred geometric forms that hovered within them, created a dialogue questioning our ideas of the sacred and the corporeal.

 There are significant moments in every artist's career that propels them.
-One of those moments happened early on in my career when I was invited by Aurabora Press to do a residency in San Francisco.
-Working with their master printer, I made images that, technically speaking, shouldn’t have been done.
+One of those moments happened early in my career when I was invited to do an residency at Aurabora Press in San Francisco.
+Working with their master printer, I made images that, technically speaking, shouldn’t have worked.
 However, by allowing the uncontrolled markings, smudges and "what if’s" of the process to remain unresolved, meaningful works were created.
-This method allowed all the conscious and unconscious voices and paths to remain - presenting the process itself as an essential part of creating an intimate, authentic narrative.
-These marks and smudges quickly entered into my paintings, creating a new dialogue with the representational elements.
+This method allowed all the conscious and unconscious voices and paths to remain.
+The process became an essential part in creating an intimate, authentic narrative, and these marks and smudges quickly entered into my paintings, forming a discourse with the representational elements.